 Anfield is the home of Liverpool Football Club and one of the top Liverpool attractions.
-Liverpool is one of the most famous football clubs in the world having recently won the Premier League and European Championships.
+Liverpool is one of the most famous football clubs in the world, having recently won the Premier League and European Championships.

 Onboard the open-top bus tour is a Tour Guide who will help you explore the city’s best bits.
 The guide will inform and entertain you.
-They will guide you through the history and drama with talent and humour that people from Liverpool are famous for.
+They will guide you through the history and drama with the talent and humour that people from Liverpool are famous for.

 The concept is half history and half horror as you are taken through the gory history of Liverpool on a 1-hour experience with actors, lighting displays, props and much more.

 Ferry across the Mersey

 Like the famous song by Gerry and the Pacemakers, this trip across the Mersey Rivers is family-friendly, good for all ages and a good budget thing to do.
 It also has to be one of the top Liverpool tourist attractions for people of any age!
-The ferry takes in the sights of the waterfront and makes some stops that you can get off at and explore.
-New Brighton is a fairly underrated area with its own beach and small arcades.
-Fish and chips on the seafront are a must just watch out for the seagulls!
-Stops at Wallsby and Secombe are also recommended.
+The ferry takes in the sights of the waterfront and the architecture of the Port of Liverpool buildings.

 No one knows for sure why Williamson built the tunnels.
 The best theories include philanthropy, offering work to the unemployed of the district, to religious extremism as a safe place haven from a predicted Armageddon.
-Guided tours are available of the tunnels and entry is free.
+Guided tours are available in the tunnels and entry is free.
 You must book your free tour on the Williamson Tunnels website.